dusklang/dusk/README.md

 [Dusk](https://dusklang.org/) is a work-in-progress systems programming language.

 ## Status
 Pre-pre-alpha.
 Barely usable for anything.
-There is a working interpreter and a VSCode plugin, and work has started on an arm64 backend for macOS.
+There is a working interpreter and a VSCode plugin, and work has started on arm64 and x86 backends for macOS and Windows.
 But fundamental aspects of the language are still missing.

 ## Goals
 - General-purpose and scalable: should be well-suited to a wide variety of domains, including kernels, game engines, and high-level GUI applications